Axion-Photon Conversion in Neutron Star Magnetospheres: The Role of the Plasma in the Goldreich-Julian Model: Introduction

 \section{Introduction}

 The QCD axion has emerged in recent years as one of the most compelling candidates to explain dark matter; this is predominantly because the axion is a fundamental ingredient in the most favored solution to the strong CP problem~\cite{Peccei:1977hh, Peccei:1977ur,Weinberg:1977ma, Wilczek:1977pj}, which attempts to explain why CP appears to be very accurately conserved in QCD.
-Recent experimental advancements have allowed laboratory searches to probe vast swathes of the axion parameter space~\cite{Sikivie:1983ip, Sikivie:1985yu,Irastorza:2018dyq, Sikivie:2020zpn}, however their progress is severely constrained by our current ignorance of the axion mass.\footnote{This is because many searches exploit resonance effects which require tuning experimental setups to specific axion masses~\cite{Hagmann:1998cb,Asztalos:2001tf,Asztalos:2009yp,Silva-Feaver:2016qhh,Du:2018uak,Zhong:2018rsr,TheMADMAXWorkingGroup:2016hpc,Majorovits:2017ppy,Brun:2019lyf,Ouellet:2018beu,Salemi:2021gck}.} Since the relic axion abundance is inherently linked to the axion mass, one might hope to infer the mass directly from measurements of the cold dark matter energy density; unfortunately, difficulties in modeling the formation and decay of topological defects~\cite{Davis:1986xc,Hagmann:2000ja,Wantz:2009it,Hiramatsu:2012gg,Kawasaki:2014sqa,Klaer:2017ond,Buschmann:2019icd} (and an ignorance of the unknown scale at which the PQ symmetry was broken) lead to a broad range of estimates roughly spanning the range $10^{-6} \lesssim m_a \lesssim 10^{-4}$ eV \cite{Preskill:1982cy,Dine:1982ah,Abbott:1982af}.
+Recent experimental advancements have allowed laboratory searches to probe vast swathes of the axion parameter space~\cite{Sikivie:1983ip, Sikivie:1985yu,Irastorza:2018dyq, Sikivie:2020zpn}, however their progress is severely constrained by our current ignorance of the axion mass.\footnote{This is because many searches exploit resonance effects which require tuning experimental setups to specific axion masses~\cite{Hagmann:1998cb,Asztalos:2001tf,Asztalos:2009yp,Silva-Feaver:2016qhh,Du:2018uak,Zhong:2018rsr,TheMADMAXWorkingGroup:2016hpc,Majorovits:2017ppy,Brun:2019lyf,Ouellet:2018beu,Salemi:2021gck}.} Since the relic axion abundance is inherently linked to the axion mass, one might hope to infer the mass directly from measurements of the cold dark matter energy density; unfortunately, difficulties in modeling tpological defects self-consistently from formation to decay~\cite{Davis:1986xc,Hagmann:2000ja,Wantz:2009it,Hiramatsu:2012gg,Kawasaki:2014sqa,Klaer:2017ond,Gorghetto:2018myk,Buschmann:2019icd,Gorghetto:2020qws,Buschmann:2021sdq} (and an ignorance of the unknown scale at which the PQ symmetry was broken) lead to a broad range of estimates roughly spanning the range $10^{-6} \lesssim m_a \lesssim 10^{-3}$ eV \cite{Preskill:1982cy,Dine:1982ah,Abbott:1982af}.